dutandrewkulang/alx-low_level_programming/0x0B-malloc_free/README.md

 ```
 Above malloc is used to allocate 4 bytes of memory space which we then fill with characters.

-`sizeof` operator is very helpful here as it is what we use to tell the size of the datatype on other machines since not all machines datatypes as the same size.
-This makes our program portable. on 64-bits machines our program will allocate 4bytes since `char` is size 1
+`sizeof` operator is very helpful here as it is what we use to tell the size of the datatype since on different machines datatypes are not the same size.
+This makes our program portable. on 64-bits machines our program will allocate 4bytes since `char` takes up 1byte